1. Homekeyboard_arrow_right

 Curators: Roberto Moris, Tomás Vivanco, Pablo Guzmán, Maximiliano Contreras

-Curators’ Biography: The curatorial team brings together multidisciplinary expertise in territorial planning, speculative design, and urban management under the umbrella of the Research Nucleus in Generation, Regeneration, and Resilience (GENURBIS).
-Its members belong to the three units of the Faculty and will have the collaboration of the FADEU Originals Archive.
+The curatorial team brings together multidisciplinary expertise in territorial planning, speculative design, and urban management under the umbrella of the Research Nucleus in Generation, Regeneration, and Resilience (GENURBIS).
+Its members belong to the three units of the faculty and also collaborated with the FADEU Originals Archive.

 Roberto Moris, UC Architect with an MSc in City Design and Social Science (LSE) and a PhD in Civil Engineering (University of Granada), is an Associate Professor at IEUT and the School of Architecture and Director of CEROLABS UC.
 An expert in integrated planning and resilience, he specializes in urban decision tools that integrate narrative technologies and strategic management for uncertainty.